gabyx/Githooks/docs/cli/git_hooks_config_update-check.md

       --enable    Enables automatic update checks for Githooks.
       --disable   Disables automatic update checks for Githooks.
       --reset     Reset the setting.
-  -h, --help      help for update
+  -h, --help      help for update-check
 ```

 ### SEE ALSO